VDA5050/VDA5050/VDA5050_EN.md

 Fleet control can cancel an active order using the instantAction `cancelOrder`.

-Fleet control can optionally pass an `orderId` to reference which order it wants to cancel.
+Fleet control can optionally pass an `orderId` to reference which order shall be canceled.
 After receiving the instantAction `cancelOrder`, the mobile robot shall attempt to stop as soon as possible, for mobile robots with line-guided behavior this could be the next feasible node.
 A mobile robot which plans and replans the trajectory between two nodes by itself shall stop as soon as possible, not merely at the next node.